 Hayden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hayden is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.61% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hayden in 2018 was $30,908, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,632 for a family of four.
 However, Hayden contains both very wealthy and poor people as well.

 The people who call Hayden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hayden residents report their race to be White, followed by Asian.
-Important ancestries of people in Hayden include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Hayden include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Hayden is English.
 Other important languages spoken here include Polish and Spanish.